johnnychhsu/Interview_notes/os_notes.md

 ### Process and threads
 A progress is a program in execution. <br />
 ![Process](./process_components.jpg)
-1. Stack : Contains method/function parameters, return address
+1. Stack : Contains method/function parameters, return address.
+Without `malloc()`, the memory will released automatically since the function return.
 2. Heap : Dynamically allocated memory to process during its run time.
+Used with `malloc()` and `free()`.
 3. Text : Contains program counter and progress register.
 4. Data : Contains global and static variables.